Findings

 -

-AutoFix: if enabled for your organization and application, this tab shows available AutoFix suggestions, AutoFix pull request link (if enabled and available), and additional information that you can use to address a SAST finding.
+AutoFix: If enabled for your organization and application, the Auto Fix tab shows available AutoFix suggestions, AutoFix pull request link (if enabled and available), and additional information that you can use to address a SAST finding.

 -